Economy of Mandatory Palestine

 Economy of Mandatory Palestine refers to the economy and financial development of the British Mandatory Palestine between 1920 and 1948.

 Between 1922 and 1947, the annual growth rate of the Jewish sector of the economy was 13.2%, mainly due to immigration and foreign capital, while that of the Arab was 6.5%.
 Per capita, these figures were 4.8% and 3.6% respectively.
-By 1936, the Arab sector earned 2.6 times as much as Jews.
+By 1936, the Jewish sector earned 2.6 times as much as Arabs.
 Compared to Arab countries, the Palestinian Arab individuals earned slightly more.

 The country's largest industrial zone was in Haifa, where many housing projects were built for employees.
 Haifa was the location of the Haifa oil refinery, established in the 1930s, and the end point of the Kirkuk-Haifa oil pipeline, transporting oil from the Kingdom of Iraq.

 The Jaffa Electric Company was founded in 1923 by Pinhas Rutenberg, and was later absorbed into a newly created Palestine Electric Company.
 Palestine Airways was founded in 1934, Angel Bakeries in 1927, and the Tnuva dairy in 1926.
 Electric current mainly flowed to Jewish industry, following it to its nestled locations in Tel Aviv and Haifa.
 Although Tel Aviv had by far more workshops and factories, the demand for electric power for industry was roughly the same for both cities by the early 1930s.